blbadger/blbadger.github.io/neural-networks.md

 ### Preface: Neural networks are useful but not universal

 This sort of qualifier is usually placed near the end of work on a program or type of program, but I think it is important enough to include before the main body of work.
 All we need to know here is that neural networks are effective codes of finite length used for decision problems.
+This section may be skipped if one is already convinced that neural networks do not provide the solution to every problem.

 An oft-quoted feature of neural networks is that they are universal, meaning that they can compute any function (see [here](https://www.sciencedirect.com/science/article/abs/pii/0893608090900056) for a proof of this).
 A good geometrical explanation of this is found in [Neilsen](http://neuralnetworksanddeeplearning.com/).
 Being that many everyday tasks can be thought of as some kind of function, and  as neural networks are very good at a wide range of tasks (playing chess, recognizing images, language processing etc.) it can be tempting to see them as universal panacea for any problem.
 This view is mistaken, however, and to see why it is best to understand what exactly universality entails before exploring the limits of any program.